Government Type: Bureaucratic Unitary State

 Composed of prisoners who, through the use of Essence Siphoning, had their multi-year sentences expedited so they might be released into service for the AEF.
 For each tour they would complete, they would have twice its length returned to them in essence.
 Due to the extraordinarily high casualty rate of the AEF, however, the Anclevan state's essence reserves would still come out ahead.

-This method of recruitment was deemed immoral and officially discontinued partway through Aegis' Wake, but evidence of the practise continuing well past the ban by the AHC would surface just a few years after the conclusion of Aegis' Wake.
+This method of recruitment was deemed immoral and officially discontinued partway through Aegis' Wake, but evidence of the practise continuing well past the ban by Anclevan High Command would surface just a few years after the conclusion of Aegis' Wake.